wishabi/github-actions/README.md

 slack_channel|No|The Slack channel to send updates to.
 Recommendation is to set a top-level environment variable (`SLACK_CHANNEL`) and pass it in to all calls to this action to avoid having to find/replace things later on.
-If this value is not provided, Slack notifications won't happen. slack_always|No|If set, both success and failure notifications will be sent to Slack. enable_ssh|No|If set, SSH sessions will be created on failure.
+If this value is not provided, Slack notifications won't happen. slack_always|No|If set, both success and failure notifications will be sent to Slack. enable_ssh|No|If set, SSH sessions will be created on failure. ssh_always|No|If set, SSH sessions will always be created, even on success.

 ## Contributing